suryapa1/agents-ai/labs.md

 **What the agent example does**
 - Accepts a user request to generate Python code (e.g., “Plot a sine wave”).
 - Uses a **code writer agent** to generate the initial response.
+- Simulates execution of the generated code in a **sandboxed subprocess**, capturing any runtime output or errors.
-- Passes the code to a **critic agent** that assesses whether the code meets the original request.
+- Passes the code (with runtime feedback) to a **critic agent** that assesses whether the code meets the original request.
 - If the critic returns a `FAIL`, the code is passed to a **fixer agent** to revise it.
+- Simulates execution of the **fixed code** as well and reports runtime behavior.
 - Outputs either the original or revised code with a self-improvement cycle.

 **What it demonstrates about the framework**
 - Demonstrates **AutoGen’s modular agent design**, with roles like code writer, critic, and fixer.
-- Uses **structured messaging** and system prompts to control behavior per agent.
+- Uses **structured messaging** and system prompts to guide agent roles and ensure predictable output.
-- Shows how to build **reflection patterns**: generate → evaluate → revise.
+- Shows how to build **reflection patterns** with execution-aware feedback:
-- Runs entirely against a local **LLaMA3 model via Ollama** using the appropriate `llm_config`.
-- Emphasizes agent orchestration without requiring a GroupChat — stepwise, manual control.
+  **generate → simulate → evaluate → revise → simulate**.
+- Enhances LLM reliability by integrating **actual runtime behavior** into the critique loop.

 ---